newrelic/newrelic-opentelemetry-examples/dotnet/agent-nr-config/README.md

 The project consists of two main components:

 1. The default .NET Weather Forecast example application.
+This application does not directly contain any OpenTelemetry code or references.
 2. [Dockerfile](./Dockerfile): Contains the code to install, configure, and run the application while being monitored by the agent.

 ## Run